robotics-upo/giraff_ros_driver/README.md

 ## Required ROS topics

-The next topic is required in order to run the *giraff_driver* program:
+The next topic is required in order to run the *giraff_driver* program if you are using an IMU:

 * **/imu/data** of type **sensor_msgs::Imu** in order to get the information of the IMU.

-The next topics is required in order to run the *giraff_teleop_joy* program:
+The next topic is required in order to run the *giraff_teleop_joy* program:

 * **/joy** of type **sensor_msgs::Joy** in order get the input of the joystick/gamepad.